 Recommended reading: Read how others have answered the question about why there’s a Columbo statue in Budapest with – What’s the story behind this statue of Columbo and his dog in Budapest?
 Or watch this video from Atlas Obscura.

-While it’s known that Columbo actor Peter Falk has Hungarian roots, rumour has it that he’s also related to 19th century politician, journalist, and author, Miksa Falk.
-The Colombo statue’s even located on a street of the same name.
+While it’s known that Columbo actor Peter Falk has Hungarian roots, rumor has it that he’s also related to 19th-century politician, journalist, and author, Miksa Falk.
+The Colombo statue is even located on a street of the same name.
 Many think the familial connection is a stretch though, with no one ever having proven it’s actually true.

 Whatever the reason this statue exists and whether or not Columbo has legit ties to Hungary, this quirky, cute, and delightful statue is still something to be enjoyed.
 If you’re a hunter of the weird and offbeat like me, go out of your way to visit the Columbo statue while you’re visiting Budapest.

 So that’s the story of the Columbo statue in Budapest.
 What other weird and offbeat things to do can you recommend in Budapest?
 Let us know in the comments below.

 1) Visiting the statue is free of course, as it’s open to the public 24/7.

 2) Need a hotel for your time in Budapest?
 Review options on booking.com.Booking.com

 3) Want to experience more of Budapest on a guided tour?
 Book one now.

 4) If you like Budapest as much as I do, read these posts for all the travel inspiration you’ll ever need.